David Richards, Baron Richards of Herstmonceux: Later life

 Richards worked as a consultant for the government of the United Arab Emirates and has advised American arms company DynCorp.

 From October 2013, Richards has worked as a Senior Adviser to the International Institute for Strategic Studies.

 Richards is a patron of the Armed Forces Muslim Association.

 On 26 June 2014, Richards said that Britain's Armed Forces will be like a "banana republic" if the Ministry of Defence kept cutting costs, and criticised the "bean counters" who cut perks for his successors.
 He is believed to have said Defence Secretary Philip Hammond "would never be a good soldier".
 Richards was concerned about a controversial plan to replace regular troops with reservists.
 On pay to soldiers, he said:

 On 7 October 2014, Richards criticised the contemporary Western strategy employed to defeat ISIS.
 He said that air strikes are:

 Richards wrote an autobiography, Taking Command, which was published by Headline in October 2014.

 In a November 2016 interview with the parliamentary magazine The House, Richards said of Western involvement in the Syrian Civil War:

-In June 2022, Richards made similar criticisms of the west's incrementally developed approach to the 2022 Russian invasion of Ukraine.
+In June 2022, Richards made similar criticisms of the West's incrementally developed approach to the 2022 Russian invasion of Ukraine.
 He suggested the long-term strategy should be to persuade Russia not to align with China.

+Richards was promoted to the honorary rank of field marshal in June 2025.

 Honours

 Richards attended the US Brigade Commanders, Combined Joint Force Land Component Commanders, and Joint Task Force Commanders (Pinnacle) Courses.
 His operational awards include a Mention in Despatches for services in Northern Ireland.
 Richards was appointed a Commander of the Order of the British Empire (CBE) for services in East Timor, and made a Companion of the Distinguished Service Order (DSO) for services in Sierra Leone (Operation Barras).

 Richards was appointed and knighted as a Knight Commander of the Order of the Bath (KCB) in the July 2007 operational and gallantry awards list for his services in Afghanistan.
-In 2014, he was made a Commander of the Order of the Rokel, Sierra Leone's highest honour for "gallant leadership of the British Military intervention in the Sierra Leone Civil War."
+In 2014, he was made a Commander of the Order of the Rokel, Sierra Leone's highest honour, for "gallant leadership of the British Military intervention in the Sierra Leone Civil War."

 Richards was appointed Honorary Colonel of the Royal Rifle Volunteers on 1 September 2003, Colonel Commandant of the Royal Artillery on 19 January 2005, and on 1 April 2007 he was appointed Colonel Commandant of the Brigade of Gurkhas.
 Richards was advanced to Knight Grand Cross of the Order of the Bath (GCB) in the 2011 New Years Honours.

-Richards was created a Life Peer on 24 February 2014 taking the title Baron Richards of Herstmonceux, of Emsworth in the County of Hampshire.
+Richards was created a life peer on 24 February 2014 taking the title Baron Richards of Herstmonceux, of Emsworth in the County of Hampshire.
+He was chosen to carry the Sword of Spiritual Justice at the Coronation of Charles III.

+On 14 June 2025, Richards, alongside his successor, The Lord Houghton of Richmond, was promoted honorary Field Marshal in the British Army.